Types

 Map

-A mapping of strings to elements of another type.
+A mapping of strings or enums to elements of another type.

 Syntax: map<string, ValueType>